Visit Haute-Savoie in 7 days

 Sorry, no listings were found.

-Boat ride on Lake Léman: From Yvoire to Nyon
+Boat trip on Lake Léman: From Yvoire to Nyon

 After strolling through the medieval alleys of Yvoire, extend the experience with a crossing of Lake Léman towards Switzerland.
-Several companies offer regular cruises between Yvoire (France) and Nyon (Switzerland), allowing you to discover the lake from a unique angle, between flowered shores, castles, and alpine peaks in the background.
+Several companies offer regular cruises between Yvoire (France) and Nyon (Switzerland), allowing you to discover the lake from a unique perspective, between flowered shores, castles, and Alpine peaks in the background.

 A picturesque crossing

-The crossing Yvoire–Nyon lasts about 20 to 25 minutes.
-On board a modern boat or a Belle Époque steam boat (depending on the schedule), you enjoy an exceptional panoramic view of Léman and the Savoyard reliefs.
-The departure is made directly from the small port of Yvoire, just steps from the Nernier gate.
+The Yvoire–Nyon crossing lasts about 20 to 25 minutes.
+On board a modern boat or a Belle Époque steam boat (depending on schedules), you enjoy an exceptional panoramic view of Léman and the Savoyard reliefs.
+The departure is directly from the small port of Yvoire, just steps from the Nernier gate.

-Itinerary in Nyon: a half-day between heritage, lake, and Swiss gentleness
+Itinerary in Nyon: half a day between heritage, lake, and Swiss charm

-1. The Castle of Nyon (5 min walk from the port)
+1. The Castle of Nyon (5 min on foot from the port)

 Overlooking Lake Léman, the castle of Nyon is a symbol of the city.
-Built in the 12th century and then modified, it now houses a museum dedicated to faience and decorative arts.
-Its inner courtyard, its white towers, and exhibition rooms offer an exceptional viewpoint over the lake.
+Built in the 12th century and later remodeled, it now houses a museum dedicated to faience and decorative arts.
+Its inner courtyard, white towers, and exhibition rooms offer an exceptional view of the lake.

 • Price: CHF 8 (~8 €), free with the Nyon Région Card

-From the castle, take the cobbled alleys of the old town.
-You will discover a peaceful atmosphere, punctuated by ancient fountains, craft shops, and charming cafés.
-Stop at the Market Square or Saint-Jean Street for a sweet break or local ice cream.
+From the castle, walk through the cobbled alleys of the old town.
+You will discover a peaceful atmosphere, punctuated with ancient fountains, craft shops, and charming cafes.
+Stop at Place du Marché or Rue Saint-Jean for a sweet break or local ice cream.

-3. The Léman Museum (10 min walk, on Louis-Bonnard quay)
+3. The Museum of Léman (10 min on foot, on Quai Louis-Bonnard)

-Located in a former arsenal, this original museum is dedicated to Lake Léman.
-You will see boat models, aquariums, and interactive exhibitions on ecology, navigation, and lake-related professions.
-Fun, instructive, perfect for families.
+Located in an old arsenal, this original museum is dedicated to Lake Léman.
+You will see boat models, aquariums, and interactive exhibits on ecology, navigation, and lake-related professions.
+Fun and educational, perfect for families.

 • Visit duration: 45 minutes to 1 hour